brauliodiasribeiro/Unraid-Unassigned_Devices-Backup_Unraid/README.md

 # SYNC BACKUP
 	Mirroring.
 If the file isn't in the source directory, it'll be deleted from the backup directory.

-	Plug & Play:	How often to backup is defined in the script (Day_Sync).
+	Plug & Play:	How often to backup is defined in the script.
 			Example: sync backup every 30 days from the last backup.

-	Fixed:		How often to backup is defined in the script (Day_Sync).
+	Fixed:		How often to backup is defined in the script.
 			Example: sync backup every 30 days from the last backup.